oluibk2020/oluibk2020/README.md

 # About Me

 Hi there! 👋 I'm Olugbenga Taiwo, a fullstack software engineer specializing in backend development.
-I have extensive experience in developing and maintaining web applications using modern technologies such as React.js, Node.js, PostgreSQL, and Prisma ORM.
+I have extensive experience in developing and maintaining web and mobile applications using modern technologies such as NestJS, TypeORM, React.js,React Native, Node.js, PostgreSQL, and Prisma ORM.
 Adept at collaborating with cross-functional teams to deliver scalable, high-quality products.
 Proficient in leveraging industry best practices and cutting-edge frameworks to build robust, user-friendly solutions.
 Here's an overview of my tech stacks:

 ## Front-End